City-of-Helsinki/infraohjelmointi-ui/README.md

 - For running specific tests use the same command and specify a file i.e: `npm test App.test.tsx`

 This project uses [jest](https://jestjs.io/docs/tutorial-react) and [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro/) for unit testing.
 There is also a `test-utils.tsx` file where a `renderWithProviders()` function is created to help wrap the component being tested with the redux-store Provider, [more about redux and RTL](https://redux.js.org/usage/writing-tests).

+### Localization

+We use i18next-react for localization.
+You can find the localization files under `/src/i18n/*`.

+> **_NOTE:_** Localization will not be included in the MVP version of the app.
+The app will only be using the constants from `fi.json` until the full release.

 ### Collection of scripts